AI Outreach Automation

 Rule 4: Email is thorough, LinkedIn is teaser

-Before sending sequence:
+Before sending a sequence:

 LinkedIn is the richest source of B2B prospect data.
 Extracting this data to personalize email creates the “enrichment loop” that compounds response rates.

-What to Extract from LinkedIn Profiles
+What to extract from LinkedIn profiles

 Profile-level insights: